 The above equation explains the following points

-- Directly proportional to number of turns (N) and current (I).
+- Directly proportional to a number of turns (N) and current (I).
 It shows that the flux increase if the number of turns or current increases and decreases when either of the two quantity decreases.
-NI is the magnetomotive force (mmf).
+NI is the magnetomotive force (MMF).

 - Inversely proportional to l/a µ0µr, where (l/a µ0µr) is known as reluctance.
-The lower will be the reluctance the higher will be the flux and vice- versa.
+The lower will be the reluctance the higher will be the flux and vice- verse.